-As for coffee capsules, although Nespresso advises against using any other brands, you can actually find quite a few that fit this Pixie espresso machine, so you definitely won’t get bored when it comes to flavors and blends.
+As for coffee capsules, although Nespresso advises against using any other brands, you can actually find quite a few that fit this Pixie espresso machine, so you definitely won’t get bored when it comes to flavours and blends.

-You can also opt for reusable coffee capsules: not only you’ll get more choice of coffee and enhanced flavors by using fresh grounds, but you also won’t have to worry about the pollution problems of single-use capsules.
+You can also opt for reusable coffee capsules: not only you’ll get more choice of coffee and enhanced flavours by using fresh grounds, but you also won’t have to worry about the pollution problems of single-use capsules.
 Even though they’re recyclable (unlike most K-Cups), they can’t be recycled through conventional methods and the company won’t disclose how many Nespresso capsules are actually given a second chance at life (3).
 Reusable is always a better option!

 ‘Make Your Life Easier’ features – 5/5

-The Nespresso Pixie espresso maker is handy and extremely easy to use, thanks to its intuitive design and a few practical features.
+Like the popular Essenza Mini, the Nespresso Pixie espresso maker is handy and extremely easy to use, thanks to its intuitive design and a few practical features.